ajv-validator/ajv/docs/json-schema.md

 - `true`: data is valid
 - an object: data is valid if all additional items (i.e. items with indices greater or equal than "items" keyword value length) are valid according to the schema in "additionalItems" keyword.

-The schemas in examples 2-3 log warning by default, use option `strictTuples: false` to allow)
+The schemas in examples 2-3 log warning by default, use option `strict: {tuples: false}` to allow)

 **Examples**